jfc3/atehere/ReadMe.md

 Enhancements with most recent on top:

+* Added South Carolina to the drop down list and created necessary S JSON file.
 * Added Michigan to the drop down list and created necessary MI JSON file.
 * Added Denver, CO to the drop down list and created necessary DEN JSON file.
 * Added Phoenix, AZ to the drop down list and created necessary PHX JSON file.